 Academic staff within this group are:

-- Dr Andrew Archer: Soft condensed matter, with particular interests in the behavior of (colloidal) fluids at interfaces, the statistical mechanics of solvation, in developing and applying dynamical density functional theories and in investigating novel freezing, clustering and pattern forming behavior in model fluids.
+- Professor Andrew Archer: Soft condensed matter, with particular interests in the behavior of (colloidal) fluids at interfaces, the statistical mechanics of solvation, in developing and applying dynamical density functional theories and in investigating novel freezing, clustering and pattern forming behavior in model fluids.

 - Dr Marco Discacciati: Mathematical analysis and numerical approximation of partial differential equations, domain decomposition methods especially for heterogeneous (multi-physics) problem, finite elements method, computational fluid mechanics, simulation of filtration processes through porous media